14th United States Colored Infantry Regiment

 The 14th United States Colored Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.

 Service

 The 14th U.S. Colored Infantry was organized at Camp Stanton in Gallatin, Tennessee beginning November 16, 1863 and mustered in for three-year service under the command of Colonel Thomas Jefferson Morgan.
+The unit was described in the report of the Pennsylvania association for the relief of East Tennessee in 1864: "At Chattanooga we saw a negro regiment, the 14th U. S. C. T., Col. T. J. Morgan, of Indiana, commanding.
+It had been raised in Gallatin, Tennessee, 'a regular secession hole,' as it was described to us, and numbered 950 men, every one of whom, save eight, had been a slave.
+Their camp was the cleanest we had ever seen, and their appearance and drill unsurpassed.
+The colonel has full confidence in their fighting qualities, and one of the captains remarked that they could not fail in action with such stuff as their men are made of.
+The chaplain teaches them three hours a day, and many can read and write.
+The sight of that regiment on dress parade, with every head bare to heaven as the chaplain lifted up his voice and prayed that they might be strong and quit themselves like men in the day of battle, was one never to be forgotten.
+Adjoining their camp was that of the 42d U.S. C. T., a regiment now forming and containing about 150 men.
+The contrast between the slouching gait and slovenly appearance of the raw recruits, some of whom still had on their plantation clothes, and the soldierly bearing of the disciplined men, was very marked."

 The regiment was attached to Post of Gallatin, Tennessee, to January 1864.
 Post of Chattanooga, Tennessee, Department of the Cumberland, to November 1864.
 Unattached, District of the Etowah, Department of the Cumberland, to December 1864.
 1st Colored Brigade, District of the Etowah, to May 1865.
 District of East Tennessee, to August 1865.
 Department of the Tennessee and Department of Georgia until March 1866.